DenielWorld/Sudo/README.md

-# RCAP
+# Sudo
-RCAP – Run Command As Player – Plugin for PocketMine
+Sudo – Sudo a Player – Plugin for PocketMine
+*Also called RCA – Run Command As ...*

 ## Commands
 - `/as <player> <command>`